BimmerGestalt/BMWConnectedAnalysis/docs/rhmi-audio.md

 ```
 {: class="mermaid"}

+The `instanceID` has to be valid and must be no greater than the current ID that is found in the `ACTION_CAR_ACCESSORY_ATTACHED` announcement, or else the car will send `av_connectionDenied` in response to `av_requestConnection`.

 ### Connected Apps - Creating the Audio Focus

 When a multimedia Connected app starts, it sends out a broadcast intent named `com.bmwgroup.connected.app.ACTION_CAR_AUDIO_FOCUS_REQUEST`.
 This intent contains some metadata about the multimedia app: